 This crocodile pool is located in Bakau and is one of three sacred pools used for fertility rituals.
-There's approximately 80 crocodiles roaming around both the land and water with no barriers in place.
+There's approx 80 crocodiles roaming freely around the land and water with no barriers in place.
 You can get as close as you like for photos and even touch them if you so wish.
 The pool workers will regularly feed the crocodiles, which is quite the experience (although not a pleasant watch for vegetarians).
-The only disappointment is that there was no educational value to the tour as it was all about the photos.
+The only disappointment is that there was no educational value to the tour, so the overall experience can definitely be improved.

 Lamin Lodge is a small oyster farm nestled in the mangroves.
-A nice place to stop for a coffee in the wooden lodge on the water that's made entirely of mangrove wood.
-The local workers will explain to you how the oyster trade helps the local community with job opportunities and much needed income.
+A nice place to stop at the coffee shop on the water that's made entirely of mangrove wood.
+The workers will explain to you how the oyster trade helps the local community with job opportunities and much needed income.
 There's plenty of wild monkeys around the site, as well as some impressive artwork on wooden fence panels and tree murals.

 The mangroves are located next to the oyster farm, so it's logical to combine the two.
 You can hop onto a wooden boat (non-motorized) and will pass through the mangroves.
 It's a peaceful 45 minutes to relax and perfect for bird-watchers.

 There's a selection of beaches to satisfy the sun worshippers, although in my opinion, the standard is average.
 Seen as a nice place to chill, but does come with its drawbacks of being hassled by local sellers.
 Kotu Beach was the best I visited and a great spot to enjoy sunset.

 Market Bazaar Fishing